mezcel/jq-tput-terminal/README.md

 This is a Linux CLI terminal GUI App.

+Note: Script is not intended to be Code.This project is just a Bash exercise.

 This App was built arround a slimmed down json database which was ported from [electron-container](https://github.com/mezcel/electron-container).

 __Recommended Use Cases:__